Old Kasilof Landing SRS Site Development

 Drift boat at boat launch

 The Division of Parks and Outdoor Recreation (DPOR) has received capital improvement funds to develop a public drift boat takeout on the lower Kasilof River in an effort to address increasing demand for this type of facility on the popular drift-only fishing portion of the river.
 Phase 1 of the project was completed in 2015 and included the acquisition of two adjoining parcels, property investigation, site planning, and preliminary permitting.
 In preparation for the development of the site, Phase 2 was completed in 2017 to remove unnecessary debris and undesirable facilities.
-Phase 3 will be a construction contract to develop the site in preparation to open for public use, with design currently in progress and construction beginning in 2024.
+Phase 3 will be a construction contract to develop the site in preparation to open for public use.

 Background